Skip to content

 KS3 Students have an hour a week of class music.
 All are taught in groups of 22.
 The KS3 course covers all of the key areas of musical aptitude – Appraising, Composing, Listening and Performing, with a wide variety of practical, listening and theoretical activities.
 The Music Department is well equipped with resources, instruments and computers enabling boys to develop a strong understanding and an overall appreciation of all aspects of music in different genres.

 Practical work will make use of the boys’ own instruments, their voices and a vast array of available instruments.
-Their knowledge of music theory is built upon from the very start.
+Our students are encouraged to sing from the moment they join the Langton and we encourage them to see how singing with others is a way of building relationships and improving mental health.
 Boys are encouraged to use their own musical skills on other instruments and there is always the opportunity for them to continue or take up instrumental lessons with a peripatetic teacher.
 There are 16 teachers who visit the school to give weekly individual lessons in a wide range of orchestral and popular instruments.
 The lessons are private and the cost of these lessons is approximately £200 for 10 x 30-minute lessons.

 Creative work in composing is entered into throughout the course and a variety of topics are explored to encourage individual and group music making.
 Boys will learn about all of the musical elements including melody, harmony and rhythm, using traditional and graphic notation; they will use music software and have the opportunity to develop their skills and create their own compositions.

 Boys are invited to further their musical interests by joining one of the four school choirs, Jazz Band, String Quartet, Full Orchestra and Concert Band as well as other specialist ensembles for brass, saxophone, guitar, flute or mixed chamber music.
+We benefit from annual funding from our Kent Music Hub, which enables us to employ instrumental experts to run ensembles in addition to the ones run by our own teaching staff.
 A wealth of concerts are arranged in and out of school, for these ensembles, and we perform twice yearly in the Cathedral – at our Carol Service in December and our Commemoration Service in May.
 The school has its own record label – ‘Outside Man Records’ with teachers and students seeking out and developing internal talent, resulting in ‘Langton Live’ events.
 Alongside our classical and rock and pop musicians, jazz musicians are closely mentored and we hold a Jazz Gig once a year.
 Concert trips are arranged locally and to London and a large-scale musical is produced in-house, bi-annually.
 Various tours and concerts are arranged throughout the year.

 At the Langton, we also welcome students, of all abilities and ages, from other schools and home-schooling environments to join the Langton musicians in the joy and benefits of music making as part of the Langton Music Centre.

 The department has an enthusiastic interest in the benefits of Music on physical and mental wellbeing.
-Following a wonderful 3-day festival in 2016, the department is continuing to develop and run projects involving the community as part of the Langton Community Music Project.
-Some of these projects include, the Skylark’s Sing to Beat Parkinson’s project and the Melody for Me project (working with dementia patients to help restore memories through music).
-Involvement in these projects is open to all of our students; it is our aim to help build a strong sense of altruism in our ‘Leaders of Tomorrow’
+Following a wonderful 3-day festival in 2016, the department is continuing to develop and run projects involving the community as part of the Langton Community Music Projects.
+Our flagship group is the Skylark’s Sing to Beat Parkinson’s project.
+Involvement in these projects is open to all of our students; it is our aim to help build a strong sense of altruism in our ‘Leaders of Tomorrow’.

 Music at KS4